 Home treatment can help you manage your symptoms.
-However, if the pain in your feet is still persistent, calling a foot doctor might be the next best thing.
+However, if the pain in your feet is still persistent, calling a foot and ankle doctor might be the next best thing.
 These professionals are equipped to propose additional treatment methods as well as fully examine your conditions.

 Your doctor will be responsible for advising whether or not you need to wear a night splint, administer steroid injections to alleviate the pain or conduct minimally invasive bunion surgery when your bunions are causing your plantar fascia to become inflamed.

 Plantar fasciitis can literally become a pain in your foot.
 If you are dealing with this condition, don’t hesitate to reach out to a professional who can help ease your pain and knows how to properly address your needs.